LeeWannacott/nvim-dogecomments/README.md

 noremap <leader>cp :call Comment_doge() <CR> -- Prints ascii Doge.
 ```

+Help my coding language isn't supported: #1 .Feel free to make a PR, or ask me to add it.

 Example how to install(fork and clone first) for development on this repo: